 FAA and military pavement experts project that as much as 90% of airfield asphalt pavement deterioration can be attributed to surface oxidation.
-Early application and timely reapplications (about every five years) of approved GSB materials can mitigate surface oxidation as a contributing factor in airfield asphalt deterioration.
+Early application and timely reapplications (about every five years) of GSB Preservation Products can mitigate surface oxidation as a contributing factor in airfield asphalt deterioration.

 In addition, the necessity of early intervention of asphalt pavement preservation is emphasized by The Foundation For Pavement Preservation: